04 Health policy

 - a letter from the child's GP/consultant stating the child's condition and what medication if any is to be administered

-- written consent from parents allowing members of staff to administer medication
+- written consent from parents/carers allowing members of staff to administer medication

 - proof of training in the administration of such medication by the child's GP, a district nurse, children’s nurse specialist or a community paediatric